Shriraamakrishanan/EXNO2DS/README.md

 STEP 6: Use displot method to represent the univariate distribution of data.

-STEP 7: Use cross tabulation method to quantitatively analyze the relationship between multiple variables.
+STEP 7: Use cross tabulation method to quantitatively analyze the relationship between multiple variables

 STEP 8: Use heatmap method of representation to show relationships between two variables, one plotted on each axis.